andersevenrud/osjs-build-parallel-cli/README.md

 [![Donate](https://img.shields.io/badge/paypal-donate-yellow.svg)](https://paypal.me/andersevenrud)
 [![Community](https://img.shields.io/badge/join-community-green.svg)](https://community.os-js.org/)

-# OS.js Webpack Parallel build CLI module
+# OS.js Webpack Parallel build CLI module (WIP)

-This CLI extensions supports building modules and packages in parallel.
+This CLI extensions supports building distro, packages and custom targets in parallel.

-Builds everything in your OS.js distro by launching webpack in parallel with concurrency.

-> **Please note that this is a work in progress**
+> **Please note that this is a work in progress**.
+Also note that this is **not** the same as [parallel-webpack](https://github.com/trivago/parallel-webpack) as this spawns independent processes with its own cwd.

 ## Installation